Dans-Plugins/Medieval-Factions/README.md

 | [n0virus](https://www.youtube.com/c/n0virus)                     | Dutch                |
 | MestreWilll                                                      | Brazilian Portuguese |

+### Note From Original Creator
-I created this plugin because I wanted to use the original [Factions](https://www.spigotmc.org/resources/factions.1900/) plugin for an upcoming server of mine, but it wasn't updated for the version of minecraft I was going to be using.
-I decided to take inspiration from the concept of factions - groups of players that can claim land - and create my own factions plugin.
+> This plugin was created because I wanted to use the original [Factions](https://www.spigotmc.org/resources/factions.1900/) plugin for a server of mine, but it wasn't updated for the version of minecraft I was going to be using.
+I decided to take inspiration from the concept of factions - groups of players that can claim land - and create a new factions plugin.

-The first release version, [v1.7](https://github.com/dmccoystephenson/Medieval-Factions/releases/tag/v1.7), was released on SpigotMC in June 2020 and looked much different than the plugin does today.
+> The first release version, [v1.7](https://github.com/dmccoystephenson/Medieval-Factions/releases/tag/v1.7), was released on SpigotMC in June 2020 and looked much different than the plugin does today.

-I am extremely grateful to those that have donated their time improving the project, one way or another.
+> I am extremely grateful to those that have donated their time improving the project.
 The plugin wouldn't be where it is today without the contributions of others.
+> - Daniel Stephenson

 ## License
 GPL3